coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/implementation.md

 3. **Activate Learning and Planning**

-   - Turn on TKN trace ingestion and morpheme discovery.
+   - Turn on the Learning Module $\mathcal{L}$ trace ingestion and morpheme discovery (an online greedy sequencer processes traces incrementally and maintains a global lattice for pattern confidence).
    - Enable $\mathcal{P}$ to propose plans for selected goals.

 4. **Configure objectives, not formulas**